mapsync/scottsville-advisory/site/content/post/earthcam-not-operating-at-this-time.md

 title: Earthcam Not Operating At This Time
 draft: false
 date: 2023-07-07T20:43:36.348Z
-description: Earthcam hasn't been operating since storm last weekend.
+description: Earthcam hasn't been operating since the storm last weekend.
 ---
 W﻿e will be running diagnostics with Earthcam Technical Support early next week to determine if the camera was damaged by the storm.